Università Cattolica del Sacro Cuore

 Part-Time Internship

 Semester students in their junior or senior year can apply for a part-time 3 credit internship to be completed as part of their elective program.
 Students are placed in internships that complement their major or minor, and complete 120 – 150 hours of internship work, which could include interning in a company’s office or conducting research or specific projects for the company.
 Students completing an internship must enroll in an Italian language course during the semester as well as the pre-session 2 week Italian language course.
 For more information on internships see UCSC Internships.
-Please note: students enrolled in this program add-on will arrive in Milan two weeks prior to the start of the regular semester (date TBA).
+Please note: students enrolled in this program add-on will arrive in Milan two weeks prior to the start of the regular semester (February 2, 2025).
 Students wishing to participate in the part-time internship during their semester should select the program add-on at application.

 Courses & Schedule